MahiVasisth/MahiVasisth/README.md

 Independent Web3 Security Researcher (Mar 2024 – Apr 2025), currently a Security Researcher at TechFund Inc. Specialized in smart contract auditing, DeFi security, and blockchain infrastructure, with a strong focus on identifying vulnerabilities, writing proof-of-concepts, and contributing to secure protocol design.
 Experienced in both solo and team-based audits across competitive platforms, and recognized for winning the Ethereum Foundation Prize 🥇 at ETHGlobal New Delhi 2025 for building zkETHer, a privacy-focused ERC20 with a zk mixer-style circuit.

 **Achievements:**
-- 1+ year of Smart Contract Auditing Experience.
+- 1.5 year of Smart Contract Auditing Experience.
-- Total Findings: 80+ H/M.
+- Total Findings: 75+ H/M.
-- Global Ranking: #883 all-time across competitive audit platforms.
 - Success Rate: 17 payouts from competitive audits.
 - Top Performance: 4x Top 10, 9x Top 25, 13x Top 50 finishes.
 - Winner – Ethereum Foundation Prize at ETHGlobal New Delhi 2025 for building zkETHer, a privacy-focused ERC20 with a zk mixer-style circuit.